 Step 8: Astronomy Tools Action Set – Phase 2

 I always run the Increase Star Color action on my photos, as it brings out the natural color of the stars rather than having them all appear bland and pale.
 I would not run this action more than once, as it may start to create some oddities within your image.
 Hop back and forth between history states to see the subtle differences.

 Make Stars Smaller

 This is just a personal preference of mine.
 I will run it twice if it makes sense for the image.
 You really need to check all areas of your frame to make sure that the stars are not turning into strange pixels that do not look natural and can ruin your image.

 Space Noise Reduction

-We already reduced the noise by a fair amount by subtracting the dark frames form the image.
+We already reduced the noise by a fair amount by subtracting the dark frames from the image.
 This post-processing method of reducing noise can help smooth out the image, at the expense of some sharpness.
-To each his own!

 Step 9: Finishing Touches

-If you enjoyed this astrophotography tutorial, or have any questions about this process, please feel free to follow AstroBackyard on Facebook and add a comment there.
+If you enjoyed this astrophotography image processing walkthrough, or have any questions about this process, please feel free to follow AstroBackyard on Facebook and add a comment there.
 I wish you all the best in your future deep-sky astrophotography endeavors!

 If you would like to learn about every astrophotography image processing technique I use in DeepSkyStacker and Photoshop, you can download my premium guide.
 The PDF download contains over 100 pages of the specific steps I take to process all of my images: